-My dad’s hand-writing was apparent for 8 days.
-Then mom journaled, and by December, there were only two entries – Mom had noted a birth and a death of a friend in the 31 days of December.
+My dad’s handwriting was apparent for 8 days.
+Then mom journaled, and by December, there were only two entries: one birth and the death of a friend.

 If you were born in 1954, and your parents were friends of my parents, it is quite possible my mother documented your birth in the diary.
 She wrote if it was a boy or a girl as well as the parents’ names.
 Sometimes the name of the baby, and even the baby’s weight, made it in the book.
 It truly was the baby boomer era.

-Mom noted the date Elaine turned on her tummy in her playpen for the first time – June 2 – and the day she started to creep – July 26.
+Mom noted the date Elaine turned on her tummy in her playpen for the first time on June 2.
+She started to creep on July 26.
 This diary will be interesting reading material for my siblings.

 My mother was known to state her life passed by entirely too fast, and many of us can relate.
 Suddenly we are old, and we don’t know how it happened.